 Institutionally, my current research is jointly supervised at the Bielefeld Graduate School in History and Sociology (Prof. Pfaff-Czarnecka) and at the Department of Anthropology, University College London (Dr. Michelutti); for field research, I was affiliated with the Center for the Study of Social Systems, Jawaharlal Nehru University, New Delhi.
 Throughout summer 2013, I worked and wrote at the School of Interdisciplinary Area Studies at the University of Oxford.
 Earlier, I read political science, sociology and peace and conflict studies (Dipl.-Pol.) at the Universität Marburg from 2004 to 2009, development studies and cultural anthropology at the School for International Training, Jaipur, in 2008 and area studies of contemporary India (M.Sc.) at the University of Oxford from 2009 to 2010.
 From 2010 to 2011, I worked as part- and later full-time research fellow in comparative politics and international development studies at the Universität Marburg, and in 2012 as visiting faculty for research methods at SIT Study Abroad in New Delhi.

 In Marbug and New Delhi, I taught roughly 230 contact hours since 2007, in eight undergraduate classes in comparative politics (on democracy in South Asia) and research methods (on academic skills, fieldwork, and independent study projects) as well as one graduate class in comparative politics (on religion and politics), both German and English medium.
 In my teaching, I strive to encourage regular academic writing in peer groups to strengthen students' analytical skills (for more detail, see teaching portfolio).

-So far, I obtained three Cusanus scholarships (German federal competitive scholarships for 1% top batch), two DAAD scholarships (one returned) and won about 13.000 Euro in small grants from various bodies (travel and conference grants, data acquisition, transcription costs, etc).
+So far, I obtained three Cusanus scholarships (German federal competitive scholarships for 1% top batch), two DAAD scholarships (one returned) and won about 20.000 Euro in additional grants from various bodies (writing and travel grants, data acquisition, transcription costs, etc).
 I also got computing power allocated at the OSC cluster worth 27.000 Euro in FEC for my UP dataset.